AsherTeo/Building-a-Mobile-Specification-Classifier-Using-Azure-ML-SDK-AutoML/README.md

 # Overview

-In this project, I developed a mobile specification classification model using the Azure Machine Learning Python SDK v2, complemented by Azure AutoML for comparative analysis.
-The project involved creating an end-to-end machine learning pipeline that included data preprocessing, feature engineering, model training, performance fine-tuning, and deployment—all within Azure’s scalable cloud environment.
+In this project, I developed a mobile specification classification model using the Azure Machine Learning Python SDK v2, alongside Azure AutoML for comparison.
+The project involves building an end-to-end machine learning pipeline that includes data preprocessing, feature engineering, model training, fine-tuning, and deployment within Azure's scalable cloud environment.

-I utilized Azure ML SDK v2 to build a manually optimized pipeline and compared its performance against an AutoML approach.
-The AutoML method achieved an weighted F1 score of 90%, while the manually optimized pipeline reached an impressive weighted F1 score of 97%.
-This comparison underscores the effectiveness of manual feature selection and model tuning in enhancing classification accuracy, demonstrating the advantages of tailored machine learning solutions over automated ones.
+I created a manually optimized pipeline using the Azure ML SDK v2 and compared its performance to an Azure AutoML approach.
+The AutoML model achieved a weighted F1 score of 93%, while the manually optimized pipeline reached an impressive 97%.
+This highlights the advantage of manual feature selection and tuning in boosting classification accuracy, demonstrating the benefits of custom machine learning solutions over automated ones.
 # Manually Optimized Azure ML Pipeline

 ## 1. Data Preprocessing
-- **Handled missing values:**
+- **Handle missing values to ensure data integrity.**
-- **Remove duplicate values:**
+- **Remove duplicate values to avoid redundant information.**

 ## 2. Feature Engineering
-- **Check for skewness and use Box-Cox if skew value is large.**
+- **Check for skewness and apply Box-Cox transformation for large skew values.**
-- **Apply Chi-Square test for categorical features.**
+- **Use Chi-Square tests for categorical feature selection and select those with p-values below 0.05.**
-- **Apply ANOVA for numerical features.**
-- **Select features with p-values lower than 0.05.**
+- **Use ANOVA for numerical features and select those with p-values below 0.05.**

 ## 3. Model Selection
 - **Split the data** into training and testing sets and apply 5-fold cross-validation on the training data.